RLJLW/sar/README.md

 ## Current Status of Project

-Note: This project is currently on pause - Awaiting further interest from people interested in funding further development.
+Note: This project is currently on pause - Awaiting further time allocation, interest, or funding.